Rohand19/mycotoxin-prediction/README.md

 ### API Service

-To start the FastAPI service:
+To start the FastAPI service (using the primary TensorFlow model by default):

 ```bash
 uvicorn src.api.main:app --host 0.0.0.0 --port 8000